sinistersnare/sinistersnare.github.io/content/post/02-robson-tree-traversal.md

 # Introduction #

 In this post, we will discuss a novel tree traversal algorithm.
-The standard, traversal method operates with a _linear_ spatial cost.
+The standard traversal method operates with a _linear_ spatial cost.
 The Robson traversal counters with a cool ***constant*** space!

 The final code is on [github](https://github.com/sinistersnare/robson),